kengraf/nadialin/website/docs/hunter_readme.md

 - __VM rebuild__: Points are deducted if a squad requests a rebuild of their VM.

 ## Strategy
-### Red Team (attackers)
+### Red Team (attacking)
 A complete backdoor works on three levels: Access, Escalation, and Persistence.
 Given you have escalated access when your backdoor is loaded, your backdoor may have any one or more of these three levels.
-- __ACCESS:__ Typically, SSH, HTTP, or Telnet to activate a command shell as a user.
+- __ACCESS:__ Typically but not limited to; SSH, HTTP, or Telnet to activate a command shell as a user.
-- __ESCALATION:__ SUDO, SUID, or system configuration errors that allow an unpriveleged user access to resources they shouyld not have.
+- __ESCALATION:__ SUDO, SUID, or system configuration errors that allow an unpriveleged user access to resources they should not have.
 - __PERDISTANCE:__ This is what seperates good from great backdoors.
+Stealth may help delay detection, recovery may foil attempts at removal, triggers/delays maybe avoid initial security scans.

+### Blue Team (defending)
+- __MONITOR-USER-ACCESS:__ It is a crisis for all business when authorized users are denigned access.
+The authorized users are defined by the event admin and liveness tests are sent to the VM to make sure authorized users have access.
+You should not interfere with their access.
+-